Step7750/BetterBuyOrders/README.md

 # How to Install

-Better Buy Orders can be installed using Tampermonkey or Greasemonkey on Chrome and Firefox (other browsers have not been tested)
+Better Buy Orders can be installed using <a href="https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en">Tampermonkey</a> on Google Chrome or <a href="https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/">Greasemonkey</a> on Mozilla Firefox (other browsers have not been tested)

 #Changelog